 Early access to mandatory end-user impacting features

-Why should I opt-in and test the features ahead of time?
+Why should I opt in and test the features ahead of time?

 This early access provides you with an opportunity to validate the update in your sandbox environment before it is applied to your production environment.
-The early access also gives you an opportunity to experience the new features in advance and confidently roll them out to all your users.
+Early access also gives you an opportunity to experience the new features in advance and confidently roll them out to all your users.

 How do I enable the early access features in an environment?